 In this video there's not so much cycling as walking.
 6000 people, mostly from primary schools around Assen, take part each year in the local Avondvierdaagse.
 Participants walk 10 km each day on four consecutive evenings.
 Because of the number of people taking part they often cause a little disruption on roads and cycle-paths in and around the city, but this isn't the sort of thing that any reasonable person would complain about.

 Most, if not all, towns in the Netherlands have an event like this, modelled after the internationally famous Nijmegse Vierdaagse.
-The Nijmegen event attracts an amazing 45000 participants who each walk a minimum of 50 km per day (for people born between 1964 and 1994) for four days in order to earn their medal.
+The Nijmegen event attracts an amazing 45000 participants who each walk a minimum of 50 km per day (reduced to 40 km per day for people under 20 or over 50 years old) for four days in order to earn their medal.

 Why are children important ?